Computational topology of equipartitions by hyperplanes: Summary of proofs of main results

-{\bf Proof of Theorem~\ref{thm:main-2}.} By Proposition~\ref{prop:obstruction} the first obstruction to the existence of an equivariant map (\ref{eqn:main-2}) is given by (\ref{eqn:rezultat}).
 It is non-zero if and only if ${2k-1}\choose{k-1}$ is an odd integer which is the case if and only if $k=2^l$.
 It follows that in the case when $d$ is even the triple $(d,j,2)$ is admissible if for some integer $l\geq 0$,